nginx/unit-docs/source/howto/integration.rst

 *****************

-Essentially, NGINX works as a static web server and reverse proxy in front of Unit, serving static files directly from the file system and proxying application-related requests to Unit.
+Essentially, NGINX works as a static web server and reverse proxy in front of Unit, serving static files directly from the filesystem and proxying application-related requests to Unit.

 For a simple NGINX setup, create an upstream in the :samp:`http` configuration